-- M-72, Crawford County, will have one lane open in each direction west of Grayling.
+- M-72, Crawford County, will have lane width restrictions with one lane open in each direction from M-93 to North Campground Road.

-- US-31 in Petoskey, Emmet County, will have one lane open in each direction between Mitchell Street and Fairview Avenue with traffic shifts
+US-31 in Benzonia, Benzie County, will have one lane open with a temporary traffic signal.

 For more information, contact MDOT North Region Communications Representative James Lake at 906-250-0993.
 Follow the North Region on Twitter at www.twitter.com/MDOT_Traverse.

 - I-96/I-196 in Grand Rapids has lane closures and traffic shifts between M-21 (Fulton Street) and Fuller Avenue.
 The eastbound I-96 and eastbound I-196 ramps to M-44/M-37 (E. Beltline Avenue) remain closed.